ikosmidis/semnar/README.md

 `add_presentation` is the main function for constructing and maintaining a data base of presentations.
-For example, below I record the details of a recent presentation I gave to the PhD students and PostDocs at University of Warwick on workflows and task management:
+For example, below I record the details of a recent presentation I gave to the PhD students and PostDocs at University of Warwick on workflows and task management.

 ``` r
 library("semnar")